COVID-19 Updates and Precautions

 - We are pleased to provide the following guidelines for the delivery of essential items from others who are not designated family/supported persons:

-- Everything that is dropped off must be in a wipeable container (i.e. box or bag) that is clearly labelled with the resident’s name, and the name and phone number of the person delivering the items.
-As a general guideline, package should be no bigger than approximately the size of a cereal box.
+- Everything that is dropped off must be in a wipeable container/packing (i.e. box or bag) that is clearly labeled with the resident’s name, and the name and phone number of the person delivering the items.

 - Any clothing items will be sent directly to the Housekeeping and Laundry department for labeling and laundering before delivery to the resident.